Vyral/base-template/_posts/2018-08-06-the-next-thing-you-never-want-to-do-when-buying-a-house.md

 In continuing our series about the six things you never want to do when buying a house, we are talking today about choosing a mortgage lender.

-In order to find a mortgage lender, **I highly suggest that you collaborate with a Realtor that you trust, who is full-time, and who has experience selling houses.** They need to have sold more than one or two houses and be actively engaged in the industry.
+In order to find a mortgage lender, **I highly suggest that you collaborate with a full-time, experienced Realtor you trust.** They need to have sold more than one or two houses and be actively engaged in the industry.

 Agents like this can provide you with a lot of value.
 With as many connections as they have to local professionals, they should know a great mortgage lender who will treat you fairly and do a good job.